janewu331/IDX-Exchange/README.md

 ## Repository Notes

 This repository is updated weekly throughout the internship.
-It includes Python scripts, documentation, and project notes, but excludes raw MLS data and generated CSV files.
+It includes Python scripts, documentation, and project notes, but excludes raw MLS data, and generated CSV files/reports/charts.